chebbi603/FlutterUIParser/docs/flutter-analytics_backend_configuration.md

 - Check backend logs or database to verify a POST batch is received when flush runs.
 - The service sends an array of simplified events with `timestamp`, `componentId`, and `eventType` keys.

-### Contract Attribution Fields (added)
+### Attribution Fields
 - Client includes the following on each event when `AnalyticsService` is properly wired:
   - `contractType` (`canonical` | `personalized` | `unknown`)
   - `contractVersion` (string)
   - `isPersonalized` (boolean)
-  - `userId` (string or null)
+  - Top-level `id` (string, 24-hex) when a valid user exists — used by backend attribution
+  - Mirrored `data.userId` for downstream analytics segmentation
-- Ensure your ingestion pipeline tolerates missing values and uses these fields for segmentation.
+- Ensure your ingestion pipeline tolerates missing values and uses these fields for segmentation and attribution.

 ## Testing and Docs
 - Run tests: `flutter test`.